CSC207-2022F-UofT/course-project-schedulize/README.md

 ### Singletons
 Our program includes a Singleton for the logged-in user, saved in the InMemoryUser class.
-This allows all interactors to reference the currently logged-in user without having an actual reference to the user in their code, which makes it far more difficult to create any errors as far as changing the attributes of an inactive user
+This allows all interactors to reference the currently logged-in user without having an actual reference to the user in their code, which makes it far more difficult to create any errors as far as changing the attributes of an inactive user.

+Additionally, the PathManager for the program is also a Singleton, so that we can reconfigure paths to access icons, and saved users all in one single place, and with a single instance of the class across any part of the program that requires access to files.

 ### Observers
 We came across an issue while designing out UIs: we knew that UIs had to depend on controllers, so we built our controllers